wim-vdw/solid-principles-python/README.md

 ## LSP: Liskov Substitution Principle

 Objects should be replaceable with their subtypes without affecting the correctness of the program.
+Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.

 ## ISP: Interface Segregation Principle

-No client should be forced to depend on methods it does note use.
+Many client-specific interfaces are better than one general-purpose interface.
+A client should never be forced to implement an interface that it does not use or clients should not be forced to depend on methods they do not use.

 ## DIP: Dependency Inversion Principle

-High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+Entities must depend on abstractions, not on concretions.
+It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.
-Abstractions should not depend on details.
-Details should depend on abstractions.

 ## Task list

-- [ ] Update general information on what SOLID is.
+- [x] Update general information on what SOLID is.
 - [x] Document SRP principle including code examples.
 - [x] Document OCP principle including code examples.
 - [ ] Document LSP principle including code examples.